-The University of California recognizes the importance and benefits of breastfeeding for both parents and their children.
-UC Santa Barbara's Lactation Support Program (LSP)is committed to supporting academic employees, staff, students, and visitors who need to express milk or wish to have a private place to breastfeed a child.
-Lactation accommodations are a right under California law, Labor Code Section 1030-1034 and Education Code Section 66271.5- 66282.
+The University of California recognizes the importance and benefits of lactation for both parents and their children.
+UC Santa Barbara's Lactation Support Program (LSP)is committed to supporting academic employees, staff, students, and visitors who need to express milk or wish to have a private place to nurse a child.
+Lactation accommodations are a right under California law, Labor Code Section 1030-1034, UC PPSM-84: Lactation Accommodation and Education Code Section 66271.5- 66282.

 Please contact Shira Minerd, WorkLife Wellbeing Program Manager, for assistance with Lactation Accommodations.